How to Run with a Significant Other

-I didn’t know his running habits, and he didn’t fully know mine.
-Since then, we’ve had no more escalated running arguments, but my point is: it’s important to know any trainer partners habits.
+I didn’t know his running habits, and he didn’t fully understand mine.
+Since then, we’ve had no more escalated running arguments, but my point is: it’s important to know any trainer partner’s habits.

 The short answer: We both put on running shoes and move one foot in front of the other.

 The long answer of how to run with a Significant Other:

 We run easier mileage together.
 I’ll speed up my pace 10-15 seconds per mile, and he slows down a bit.
 We agree to try and meet halfway.

 We don’t do hard efforts together because our workout paces are not the same.
 He is a faster runner and also has different goals.
 (I like 5k-13.1 while he likes 5k-10k).

 Occasionally he will do a tempo run with me, but that is the extent of workouts together.